-Pumpkin Sheet Cake is the must-try fall dessert!
-Soft, dense, loaded with pumpkin spice flavor, and topped with a maple cream cheese frosting!
+Pumpkin Sheet Cake is an incredibly tender and moist sheet cake that is ready in 30 minutes.
+The perfect fall dessert that is soft, dense, and loaded with pumpkin spice flavor, then topped with a maple cream cheese frosting!

 Like the original chocolate sheet version, this dessert is also topped off with a glorious and fluffy frosting.
 It perfectly blends well with the base and has the right kind of sweetness and creaminess that it melts in your mouth.

 This is an excellent recipe for the autumn season, to feed a large crown, or for Thanksgiving dinner.
 Having fall treats ready can really help liven things up especially when the lazy fall weather hits on.